tulliasbarrato/Sito-Tullia/content/work/talk.md

 +++

+- **Colloqium talk** at ASTRON/JIVE
+  *Talk title:* Big and young SMBHs in the early Universe
+  Dwingeloo (The Netherlands), 12 November 2015

-- Talk at the first **YAGN meeting**, “Young Astronomers on Galactic Nucle''
+- Talk at the first **YAGN meeting**, “Young Astronomers on Galactic Nuclei''
   *Talk title:* A closer look to big an young SMBHs in the early Universe
   Milan (Italy), 29-30 October 2015